observatorycontrolsystem/downtime/README.md

 -   Python>=3.6
 -   (Optional) PostgreSQL
+-   Configuration database to connect to
+-   (Optional) Observation Portal for Oauth2 authentication

 By default, the application uses a SQLite database.
 This is suitable for development, but PostgreSQL is recommended when running in production.